JELaVallee/ampd_up_flutter_amplify_graphql/README.md

 1. Change the completed state of a ToDo item [GraphQL Snippet](#graphql-query-to-mutate-a-todo)
 1. Delete a ToDo item [GraphQL Snippet](#graphql-query-to-delete-a-todo)

-## 5. Code: Integrate the Endpoint...
+### 3.3 Code: Integrate the Endpoint...
 Amp'd Up ToDo's!
 Let's get back to that "boring ToDo App"...
-### 5.1 Connect the Amplify SDK to our ToDo App
 1. Open the `pubspec.yaml` file for the project...
 	1. Add the `amplify_flutter` packages we're going to need to import
 	1. Run the command `flutter pub get` to add the packages to your environment